 The Web interface for the world's foremost resource for chemical information, Chemical Abstracts.
 Indexes the literature of pure and applied chemistry and broadly related areas; searchable by text, such as author and research topic; plus chemical identifiers, structures, and reactions.
 Sources covered include journals, conference proceedings, patents, books, technical reports, and dissertations.
 Corresponds to the databases CAplus, CAS Registry, and CASREACT, and to the printed resource Chemical Abstracts.

 Offers comprehensive, timely collections of critical review articles written by leading scientists.
 Annual Reviews volumes are published each year for 29 focused disciplines within the Biomedical, Physical, and Social Sciences.

-Presents over 500 articles addressing all areas of polymer science including polymers, plastics, fibers, biomaterials, elastomers, and polymerization processes.
-The resource is updated quarterly with new and substantially revised articles.
+Provides access to articles addressing all areas of polymer science including polymers, plastics, fibers, biomaterials, elastomers, and polymerization processes.

 For chemistry, nanoscience, and related fields.
 Reaxys is based on the combined content of CrossFire Beilstein and Gmelin, and the Patent Chemistry Database (PCD).
 Reaxys contains experimental reaction and substance data extracted from the major organic, inorganic and organometallic chemistry literature, plus linked literature references.
 Allows researchers to identify and combine selected reaction steps to generate synthesis strategies.
 Substance searching includes (sub-)structure, generic and R-group searching, molecular formula, name, etc. Indexes multi-step reactions.
 Provides indexing and links to U.S. and European chemical and life science patents.